Ajit-Singh-007/MyBash--Text-Encrypter/README.md

 # MyBash--Text-Encrypter
 this is just my bash script
-to encrypt and decrypt text files and was created just for fun . it will shift every charater in the input text file with the previous one ( ex b --> a )
+to encrypt and decrypt text files and was created just for fun . it takes an clear text file as first argument and then it will shift every charater previous one ( ex b --> a )

+then the output will store inside enc.txt ( for encryption ) and dec.txt ( for decryption )

 i am new and just learning bash ! i somehow make it work. but it might not work for complex text files